serverless/serverless-python-requirements/README.md

   pythonRequirements:
     dockerizePip: true
 ```
+The dockerizePip option supports a special case in addition to booleans of `'non-linux'` which makes
+it dockerize only on non-linux environments.

 To utilize your own Docker container instead of the default, add the following to your `serverless.yml`:
 ```yaml
 custom: